 - you can easily reach and access everything, even those things at the back of the drawer

-- dividers will easily sort and organise the drawer contents into clear categories
+- dividers will allow the drawer contents to be easily sorted and organised into clear categories

 - drawers are quick and easy to open and find what you need

 Cons of drawers: